 Dr. William Cutter is Director of Choral Programs at the Massachusetts Institute of Technology where he is conductor of the M.I.T.
 Concert Choir and Chamber Chorus.
-A member of the conducting and theory faculty and former Director of Choral Studies at the Boston Conservatory, he currently teaches graduate conducting, harmony and ear training, and is Artistic Director of the Boston Conservatory Summer Vocal/Choral Intensive.
+A Professor of Core Studies and former Director of Choral Studies at the Boston Conservatory, he currently teaches harmony and ear training, and is Artistic Director of the Boston Conservatory Summer Vocal/Choral Intensive.
 He has also held academic posts at the Boston University School for the Arts, the University of Lowell and the Walnut Hill School for the Arts.

 He served as music director and conductor of the Brookline Chorus, an auditioned community chorus of eighty voices, for five seasons. and served as Chorus Master and Associate Conductor of the Boston Lyric Opera Company from 2002-2007.
 For four summers he was conductor of the Boston University Young Artists Chorus of the Tanglewood Institute, and was music director and conductor of the Opera Laboratory Theater Company, as well as founder and music director of the vocal chamber ensemble CANTO which specialized in contemporary choral music.

-As assistant to Maestro John Oliver for the Tanglewood Festival Chorus, he has prepared choruses for John Williams and Keith Lockhart and the Boston Pops.
+As assistant to Maestro John Oliver for the Tanglewood Festival Chorus from 1993 to 2017, Cutter served as rehearsal conductor or chorus master for various programs of both the Boston Symphony and the Boston Pops.

-Guest conducting appearances include the Massachusetts Intercollegiate Choral Festival (2015), North Carolina Summer Institute of Choral Art (2014), New England Conservatory Chamber Singers (2007),Chorus Pro Musica in Boston (2010), chorus master for the Montreal Symphony Chorus preparing Haydn’s “Creation” for Maestro Kent Nagano (2010) and the Boston Choral Ensemble where he conducted a program entitled “Bang”, music for percussion and chorus, featuring works by Dominick Argento, Leonard Bernstein, Peter Klatzow, and Timothy Takach (2011).
+Other guest conducting appearances include The Walnut Hill School for the Arts (2016-2017); Massachusetts Intercollegiate Choral Festival (2015, 2016), North Carolina Summer Institute of Choral Art (2014), New England Conservatory Chamber Singers (2007),Chorus Pro Musica in Boston (2010), chorus master for the Montreal Symphony Chorus preparing Haydn’s “Creation” for Maestro Kent Nagano (2010) and the Boston Choral Ensemble where he conducted a program entitled “Bang”, music for percussion and chorus, featuring works by Dominick Argento, Leonard Bernstein, Peter Klatzow, and Timothy Takach (2011).
 His M.I.T.
 Chamber Chorus performed with the Kronos String Quartet as well as the Bang on a Can All-Stars in a new version of Brian Eno’s “Music for Airports”.
 In March of 2012, Cutter served as chorus master for a performance of Andrew Imbries “Songs of Then and Now” with the Collage New Music Ensemble and women from the MIT Chamber Chorus.

 Dr. Cutter has also served on the faculty of the North Carolina Summer Institute of Choral Art and is in demand as a guest conductor and adjudicator throughout the United States and Canada.
 In 2002, he was asked to serve as a choral consultant for the Boston Symphony’s educational outreach program.

-With degrees in composition, Cutter maintains an active career as a composer with recent performances by the The Chatham Chorale, the Illinois State University School of Music Orchestra, Cantata Singers, PALS Children’s Chorus, Monmouth Civic Chorus, the New Jersey Gay Men’s Chorus, the Boston Pops, the New World Chorale in Boston, Melodious Accord of New York City, and Opera Omaha.
+With advanced degrees in composition, Cutter maintains an active career as a composer with an upcoming performance by the Mansfield University Chamber Singers.
+The Chamber Singers will premeire his Ocean Blues for chorus and alto saxophone in October 2018.
+The Boston Pops premiered his Christmas fanfare for chorus and orchestra, “Sing Noel” (2015) and the MIT orchestra and chorus premiered his a blessed unrest in April of 2016.
+His Marian Anthems will be published by Hal Leonard in the Fall of 2018.
+He has had other commissions and premieres by The Chatham Chorale, the Illinois State University School of Music Orchestra, Cantata Singers, PALS Children’s Chorus, Monmouth Civic Chorus, the New Jersey Gay Men’s Chorus, the Boston Pops, the New World Chorale in Boston, Melodious Accord of New York City, and Opera Omaha.

-His music is published by E.C.
+His music is published by Hal Leonard Publishers, Minnesota; E.C.
 Schirmer, Boston; Lawson and Gould, New York; Alfred Educational Publishers, Los Angeles; Roger Dean Publishers, Wisconsin; Shawnee Press; Pennsylvania; and Warner/Chappell of Ontario, Canada.
 His primary composition teachers included Pulitzer Prize winning composers David del Tredici and Bernard Rands.

 As a professional tenor, he has sung with the premiere vocal ensembles in Boston, including the Handel and Haydn Society, Cantata Singers, Boston Baroque, Emmanuel Music, and the Harvard Glee Club.
 He has been a featured soloist on the Cantata Singers Recital Series and has been a recitalist on the M.I.T. faculty performance series.